FeuchE/vinthub/README.md

 I have been invited to a Rockabilly themed party but I have nothing to wear!
 And I'm on a budget.

 **The solution:**
-My fairy godmother VintHub is here to save my cinderella day!
+My fairy godmother VintHub is here to save my Cinderella day!
-I can rent out a whole Rockabilly outfit for the weekend, and put my dress up to rent to make a bit of extra cash for the party!
+I can rent out a whole Rockabilly outfit for the weekend, and put my dress up to rent to fund my new outfit!

 **The target audience:**
 - Demographic: 20-60 year old vintage lovers.